periode/thesis/readings/notes/abelson_sussuman_abelson_sicp.md

 a procedure definition should be able to suppress details: *"One of the things we should demand from a powerful programming language is the ability to build abstractions by assigning names to common patterns and then to work in terms of the abstractions directly."*

-to what extent should beauty be independent of data? [[table_of_contents#4 3 2 - language-dependent features]]
+to what extent should beauty be independent of data? [[programming_languages#language-independent features]]

-the program can compute, but can our language express that computation? [[table_of_contents#2 1 the problem of understanding in human and machines]]
+the program can compute, but can our language express that computation? [[understanding_code#the problem of understanding in human and machines]]

 They have mixed feeligs about syntactic sugar: p.115, he says `let` is syntactic sugar, but seems to encourage it while at the beginning, they were firmly against it (need to find exact part again)